noobdevsam/spring-project-pqc-vstego/PQC-VStego_SRS_v1dot4.md

        (The header must define the length of each subsequent section).
 * **FR-B-4.4 (Steganography):** The Video Processing Service shall:
     1. Fetch the carrier video stream from the File Service.
-    2. Pipe the stream to ffmpeg \-i pipe:0 ... to extract frames.
+  2. pipe the stream to ffmpeg \-i pipe:0 ... to extract frames.
     3. Embed the binary payload (from FR-B-4.3) into the LSBs of the frames.
     4. Pipe the modified frames to ffmpeg ... \-f mp4 pipe:1, streaming the output *directly* to the File Service to create the final stego-video.